 There are several different options when it comes to public transport between Nice and Sainte Maxime, and therefore the best option would be to do your research depending on the time your flight arrives into Nice Côte d’Azur.

-So I hope that, just like me, the beautiful and affordable town of Sainte Maxime has changed your opinion that renting a villa on the French Riviera is reserved only for the rich and famous and that one day you’ll too get to experience this little slice of paradise.
+So I hope that, just like me, the beautiful and affordable town of Sainte Maxime has changed your opinion that the French Riviera isn’t reserved only for the rich and famous and that one day you’ll too get to experience this little slice of paradise.

 Note from Indiana Jo: So many places, so little time.
 So I asked the wonderful Emily, a freelance writer and blogger over at London City Calling to explore Sainte Maxime on my behalf.
 Kind of jealous I missed out on the wine and cheese, let alone beautiful Sainte Maxime.